-- ₹ in million Name of the entity [Country of incorporation] Principle activity of the entity Total balance sheet equity at September 30, 2013 (as per % of bank's holding in the total equity Quantitative impact on regulatory capital of using risk weighting method accounting balance sheet) versus using the full deduction method ICICI Prudential Life Insurance Company Limited 54bps positive [India] Life insurance 14,291.1 73.84% impact on CRAR ICICI Lombard General Insurance Company Limited General 21bps positive [India] insurance 4,448.1 73.26% impact on CRAR f) Restrictions or impediments on transfer of funds or regulatory capital within the group a.
+Name of the entity [Country of incorporation] Principle activity of the entity Total balance sheet equity at September 30, 2014 (as per accounting balance sheet) % of bank's holding in the total equity Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method ICICI Prudential Life Insurance Company Limited [India] Life insurance 14,297.5 73.81% 51 bps positive impact on CRAR ICICI Lombard General Insurance Company Limited [India] General insurance 4,452.6 73.19% 20 bps positive impact on CRAR f) Restrictions or impediments on transfer of funds or regulatory capital within the group a.
 Capital management

-There are no restrictions or impediments on transfer of funds or regulatory capital within the Group at September 30, 2013.
+There are no restrictions or impediments on transfer of funds or regulatory capital within the Group at September 30, 2014.